High-quality generation of dynamic game content via small language models: A proof of concept

 To achieve fine-grained control over dataset generation, we need sufficient variability for the model to generalize while maintaining focus on game-specific elements for quality generation.
 We designed a DAG-based iterative process that provides this control.
 In essence, we use a larger teacher LLM to generate text samples for fine-tuning, where each piece follows a structured multi-step generation scheme.
-Once the input format and parametrized prompt $\Pi$ are fixed, our DAG approach enables systematic control over variation at each generation node while ensuring adherence to game lore.
+Once the input format and parametrized prompt $\Pi$ are fixed, our DAG approach enables systematic control over the variety of training input/output pairs while ensuring adherence to game lore.

 We first decompose the inputs $\omega$ into a list $\vec{z}$ containing details such as the origin country, personality, factional allegiance, and occupation of the sender and target.
 This information is assumed to be read from the game when later generating during runtime.
 To avoid redundancy in the collection of inputs, we employ an iterative process, whose logic follows a DAG.
 The process is exemplified in Fig.~\ref{fig:DataGenerationDAG}.
 Each component of $\vec{z}$ is either selected from an appropriate predefined list (\emph{choice nodes}) or generated using any elements up until the given point in the DAG execution (\emph{generation nodes}).
 The lists may be nested, such that origin country may affect which social classes a character can belong to, for example.
 Choices at any given point in the DAG flow may affect which lists are available downstream.
-Variation is guaranteed by selecting different combinations of all the lists and stitching together the final input $\omega$ using ChatGPT-4o-mini to write description and other free-form texts specific to all the collections of choices and generations.
+Variation is guaranteed by selecting different combinations of all the lists and stitching together the final input $\omega$ using GPT-4o-mini to write description and other free-form texts specific to all the collections of choices and generations.
 The approach is a powerful way of achieving a large quantity of text samples grounded in the game lore at hand.

-The final input $\omega$ is used to populate a prompt template $\Pi$.
-The resulting prompt $\Pi(\omega)$ is sent to the larger teacher model, ChatGPT-4o~\cite{openai2024GPT4,openai2024GPT4o}, to generate the final training output $\Omega_{\text{LLM}}(\Pi(\omega)$.
+The final input $\omega$ is used to populate the parametrized prompt $\Pi$.
+The resulting prompt $\Pi(\omega)$ is sent to the teacher model, GPT-4o~\cite{openai2024GPT4,openai2024GPT4o}, generating the final training output $\Omega_{\text{LLM}}\big(\Pi(\omega)\big)$.
 This pipeline, akin to self-instruction~\cite{Wang2023SelfInstruct}, was used to generate 1800 distinct input-output pairs.